Woman watering flowers on a sunny balcony.

 Most of the flowers and vegetables in your garden will require 6 to 8 hours of full sun daily.
 You must observe your yard to know which spots will receive full sun versus partial shade.
 You don't have to worry if your garden lot is shady.

-Sometimes, you need help to grow tomatoes in this area.
-However, you can try other plants like outdoor ferns or hostas.
-You have to remember this step and take it.
-You must know the light requirements of your plants.
+Sometimes, growing tomatoes in this area requires help.
+However, you can also try other plants, such as outdoor ferns or hostas.
+Remember to take this step and know your plants' light requirements.

-Make sure to check the plant tags.
-You can also ask your local garden center to understand your plants' light conditions better.
-It is best if you choose a flat spot for your garden.
-This is because dealing with a sloping garden will be time-consuming, complicated, and expensive.
+Check the plant tags.
+You can also ask your local garden center for help understanding your plants' light conditions.
+It is best to choose a flat spot for your garden.
+A sloping garden will be time-consuming, complicated, and expensive.

 Make sure to check for windbreaks that will protect your plants from the strong winds.
 Please place it in the park where you can't ignore and see the pleas.

 For example, you can put it in the back door, by the window, or near the mailbox.
-It will be good if the place is near the water spigot because you don't have to drag the hose across the entire garden.
+It would be best if it were near the water spigot, so you wouldn't have to drag the hose across the entire garden.

 Plan your Garden Beds